aws-samples/aws-private-ca-matter-infrastructure/README.md

 7. `--context paiOrganizations=<O1>,<02>,...` - If set, these Organizations (O) are included in the Subjects of the PAIs.
 Note that the number of Organizations provided should equal the `generatePaiCnt` parameter's value.
 8. `--context paiOrganizationalUnits=<OU1>,<0U2>,...` - If set, these OrganizationalUnits (OU) are included in the Subjects of the PAIs.
 Note that the number of OrganizationalUnits provided should equal the `generatePaiCnt` parameter's value.
 9. `--context paiCommonNames=<CN1>,<CN2>,...` - If set, these CommonNames (CN) are included in the Subjects of the PAIs.
 Note that the number of CommonNames provided should equal the `generatePaiCnt` parameter's value.

+### Hard-Coded Values
+The following list contains some of the values that are hard-coded into the infrastructure.
+They can all be changed by modifying the CDK code or the CFN template directly.
+1. `Audit Logging Bucket Object Retention` - Objects in the S3 audit logging bucket are retained for `5 years`.
+2. `Audit Logging Bucket Glacier Transition` - Object in the S3 audit logging bucket are transitioned to Glacier after `2 months`.
+3. `CloudWatch Log Group Retention` - Logs in the audit LogGroup are maintained in CloudWatch for `2 months`.

 ## Generate a CloudFormation Template